SamoThreeSixty/EmailScraper/README.md

 The contents will be downloaded to sql, and the attachments will be saved to local files if they are not a security threat.

 This service can then be used within other applications to provide an interface where emails can be displayed.

+## Tasks

+- [x] Create a service that can connect to an email service
+- [x] Periodically scrape for new emails
+- [x] Download attachments
+- [ ] Check for security threats
+- [ ] API for displaying emails